trholy/dwdown/README.md

 ## Contributing

 If you’d like to contribute to the development of `dwdown`, feel free to fork the repository, create a branch for your feature or fix, and submit a pull request.
-Please make sure to run tests and ensure the code follows the style guide.

 ---